Brandon-Alvarez-03/FastAPI_Quickstart/README.md

 # Quickstart Guide for FastAPI Project

-This guide will walk you through setting up a basic FastAPI application on Windows, macOS, and Linux.
+This guide will walk you through setting up a basic FastAPI application with an MVC structure on Windows, macOS, and Linux.

 ## Prerequisites